vatsalgupta67/Process-Hollowing/README.md

-We have both x86 and x64 bit release as you want. **we strongly suggest x64-but release if you're bit confused about compiling manually**
+We have both x86 and x64 bit release as you want. **we strongly suggest x64-but release if you're bit confused about compiling manually.**

-We suggest to use directly compiled executables as in some situations it depends on your compiler.
+We suggest to use directly compiled executables as in some situations it depends on your compiler functionality .

-**If you wish to Compile x64 bit relese on Kali with cross-compiler - x86_64-w64-mingw32-gcc**
+**If you wish to Compile x64 bit relese on Kali with cross-compiler - x86_64-w64-mingw32-gcc.**

-**For 32-bit - Mingw for Windows**
+**For 32-bit - Mingw for Windows.**

 # Index